-The SFS response to overdose incidents over 2021 has averaged 6.8/day, a doubling of the 2020 average rate of 3.4/day.
-This equated to 400% of the delivery of life saving Naloxone to overdose patients by Fire First Responders.
+The SFS response to overdose incidents over 2021 has averaged 6.9 per day, a doubling of the 2020 average rate of 3.4 per day.
+This equates to 425% increase in the delivery of life saving Naloxone to overdose patients by Fire First Responders.